Jump to content

 It is unacceptable if authoritarian states are able to target their critics in Germany with spyware.
 Spyware attacks from abroad threaten constitutional rights – and not at least our democracy.
 The authorities need to protect all of us effectively against spyware.

-In May 2024, Daniel Freund, a Member of the European Parliament, received an email that allegedly came from a Ukrainian student.
-The message contained a link that supposedly led to the team website of a student organization.
-However, this link had been manipulated – if Freund had followed it, spyware from the provider Candiru would have completely infiltrated his device.
+In May 2024, Daniel Freund, Member of the European Parliament, received an email claiming to be from a Ukrainian student.
+The message contained a link that allegedly led to the team page of a student organization.
+However, the link had been manipulated – had Freund clicked it, spyware from vendor Candiru would have completely infiltrated his device.

-Hungary has long been criticized for its surveillance measures, which violate human rights, and uses Candiru spyware.
-Daniel Freund is one of the most prominent critics of Hungary's right-wing populist Prime Minister Viktor Orbán in the European Parliament.
+Hungary has long been criticized for its human rights-violating surveillance measures and has been proven to have used Candiru spyware.
+Daniel Freund is one of the most prominent critics of former Hungarian Prime Minister Viktor Orbán in the European Parliament.
 For example, he played a decisive role in passing European sanctions against Hungary.
-Viktor Orbán has also explicitly attacked Daniel Freund verbally in the past.
+Viktor Orbán has explicitly attacked Daniel Freund verbally in the past.

 What is spyware capable of?

-If spyware is installed on a device, perpetrators can access all data stored on the infiltrated device and monitor communications through it.
-They are also capable of activating the smartphone's microphone and camera to monitor its surroundings in real time.
+If spyware is installed on a device, the attackers can access all data stored on the compromised device and monitor all communications passing through it.
+They are also capable of activating the smartphone’s microphone and camera, thereby monitoring its surroundings in real time.

-This gives the perpetrators deep insights – not only into the private lives of those targeted, but also into possible political activities, civic involvement, or journalistic work.
-In Daniel Freund's case, for example, this concerns conversations he has with Hungarian dissidents as part of his mandate.
+This gives the perpetrators deep insights—not only into the private lives of those targeted, but also into potential political activities, activism, or journalistic work.
+In the cases of both Daniel Freund and Trung Khoa Lê, this involves conversations with opposition figures in authoritarian regimes, for example.

-The unknown perpetrators are therefore suspected of attempting to violate the confidentiality of the word (Section 201 of the German Criminal Code).
-As a general rule, digital espionage attacks deeply infringe on the privacy of those affected and violate the so-called fundamental right to IT privacy, which protects the confidentiality and integrity of digital systems.
+The unknown perpetrators are therefore suspected of having attempted to violate the confidentiality of communication (Section 201 of the Criminal Code).
+Generally speaking, digital spying attacks deeply intrude upon the privacy of those affected and violate the so-called fundamental IT right, which protects the confidentiality and integrity of digital systems.

 Who is at risk?

-In Germany, foreign intelligence services use spyware primarily to target activists critical of the government, journalists, and – as in the case of Daniel Freund – increasingly also members of parliament.
-Beyond the individual fundamental rights of those affected, they also threaten civil society, press freedom, and democracy as a whole.
+Foreign intelligence agencies are using spyware in Germany to target primarily activists and journalists critical of authoritarian governments, such as Trung Khoa Lê, but increasingly also members of parliament like Daniel Freund.
+Beyond infringing on the individual fundamental rights of affected individuals, they thereby also threaten civil society, freedom of the press, and democracy as a whole.

-With our criminal charges, we want to ensure that the public prosecutors in Cologne and Krefeld investigate the attack.
-Moreover, the German state must do more to protect vulnerable individuals from spyware attacks.
-An important component of this is effective vulnerability management: this means that government agencies must inform developers about particularly dangerous security gaps in their software.
-At present, they deliberately leave some of these backdoors open so that they can use them themselves for surveillance using so-called “State Trojans.”
+Through our complaints, we aim to get the relevant public prosecutors to launch investigations and investigate the attacks.
+Furthermore, the German government must do more to protect vulnerable individuals from spyware attacks.
+A key component of this is effective vulnerability management: this means that government agencies must inform developers about particularly dangerous security vulnerabilities in their software.

 The SpywareShield initiative, led by the GFF, is committed to limiting the use of spyware, preventing its spread, and establishing robust vulnerability management.